-Bronze Silver Gold Complete 10 different Complete 20 different Complete 25 different 'travel activities' from the 'travel activities' from the list 'travel activities' from the list of 80.
-Evidence is not of 80.
-Evidence is required list of 80.
-Evidence is required but it is and must be submitted to required and must be recommended. the STARS website. submitted to the STARS - Complete 6 different Complete 10 different website. 'supporting activities' from 'supporting activities' from Complete 15 different the list of 40.
-Evidence is the list of 40.
-Evidence is 'supporting activities' from not required but it is required and must be the list of 40.
-Evidence is recommended. submitted to the STARS required and must be - Complete a hands up website. submitted to the STARS survey (with a respondent website.
+Bronze Silver Gold Complete 10 different 'travel activities' from the list of 80.
+Evidence is not required but it is recommended.
+Complete 6 different 'supporting activities' from the list of 40.
+Evidence is not required but it is recommended.
+Complete 20 different 'travel activities' from the list of 80.
+Evidence is required and must be submitted to the STARS website.
+Complete 10 different 'supporting activities' from the list of 40.
+Evidence is required and must be submitted to the STARS website.
+Complete 25 different 'travel activities' from the list of 80.
+Evidence is required and must be submitted to the STARS website.
+Complete 15 different 'supporting activities' from the list of 40.
+Evidence is required and must be

-- rate of at least 90%) to get a baseline understanding of how pupils get to school - Set targets for a minimum of two modes - Demonstrate that a shift away from the car has been achieved through hands up survey results - Record its staff travel patterns, through the same hands up survey method - Set up a School Travel Plan working group with student representatives - Present various bits of evidence of pupil, governor, staff and school council involvement (such as meeting minutes) - Conduct consultation with parents and show results of this - Carry out research and/or consultation
+- Complete a hands up survey (with a respondent rate of at least 90%) to get a baseline understanding of how pupils get to school - Set targets for a minimum of two modes - Demonstrate that a shift away from the car has been achieved through hands up survey results - Record its staff travel patterns, through the same hands up survey method - Set up a School Travel Plan working group with student representatives - Present various bits of evidence of pupil, governor, staff and school council involvement (such as meeting minutes) - Conduct consultation with parents and show results of this - Carry out research and/or consultation

-- Demonstrate that mode share has been shifted away from the car by at least 6%, or that 90% of travel is done by non-car modes - Demonstrate that the targets from the last academic year were achieved or exceeded - Demonstrate that residents and neighbours are aware of the school's plans to promote safer and more active travel - Demonstrate that the travel plan is an agenda item on at least one senior management meeting per year - Demonstrate that safe and active travel is part of the School Development Plan

-Our recommended measures for the school include a number or initiatives that would also count towards their further attainment of the STARS scheme accreditations, including 'anti-idling awareness raising measures'.
+- submitted to the STARS website. - Demonstrate that mode share has been shifted away from the car by at least 6%, or that 90% of travel is done by non-car modes - Demonstrate that the targets from the last academic year were achieved or exceeded - Demonstrate that residents and neighbours are aware of the school's plans to promote safer and more active travel - Demonstrate that the travel plan is an agenda item on at least one senior management meeting per year - Demonstrate that safe and active travel is part of the School Development Plan - 5.4.6.
+Our recommended measures for the school include a number of initiatives that would also count towards the school attaining their Gold STARS scheme accreditation, including: 'anti-idling awareness raising measures', 'school play streets' and 'park and stride'.
 STARS activity cards are available for these measures, as well as wide range of other topics https://stars.tfl.gov.uk/Explore/Idea.